-There are some instances where the Veterans Administration (VA) will require an applicant for disability benefits goes through a Compensation and Pension exam before making a decision on his or her claim.
+There are some instances where the Veterans Administration (VA) will require an applicant for disability benefits goes through a Compensation and Pension exam before making a decision on the claim.
 If you have been notified that you need to go through this exam, here is some information on what you can expect.

 What Is a Compensation and Pension Exam?

-Once the exam is complete, the doctor’s report to the VA will include information on the severity of your symptoms as well as your medical history.
+Once the exam is complete, the doctor’s report to the VA will include information on the severity of your symptoms and your medical history.
 The report will also likely include the doctor’s opinion as to whether or not your disability is related to the time you spent in the military.

 If you would like more information on the Compensation and Pension exam or if you have questions about any aspect of the VA disability benefits application process, get in touch with KBG Injury Law.
 Give us a call at 717-848-3838 or contact us online.